 Kanaha Beach Park

-The Kanaha Beach Park is a peaceful and beautiful coastal expanse between the Spreckelsville Beach and Kahului Bay.
+The Kanaha Beach Park is a peaceful and beautiful coastal expanse between Spreckelsville Beach and Kahului Bay.

-Your breath will be taken away by the views of the West Maui Mountains and I’ao Valley.
+Your breath will be taken away by the views of the West Maui Mountains and the I’ao Valley.

 The headquarters of the Lae’ula O Kai Canoe Club is found at the beachfront pavilion.